alex6H/ArcGIS_Toolbox/README.md

 <img width="460" alt="image" src="https://github.com/user-attachments/assets/61e71f81-fb14-48ea-a424-cf523f218c5f" />

+> **Note:**
+>
-Run the script then refresh the webmaps pages.
+> Run the script then refresh the webmaps pages.
+>
-The AGP log/messages window provide the detailed of what is happening behind the curtains
+> The AGP log/messages window provide the detailed of what is happening behind the curtains

 **Limitations:**